blake-weissman/MaterialNutrition/README.md

-# Material Nutrition
+# Material Nutrition Public-Facing Repo
-A responsive web app for tracking daily food, calorie, and macronutrient intake across devices.
+Public-facing repo for Material Nutrition, a responsive web app for tracking daily food, calorie, and macronutrient intake across devices.

 Built with Angular and Firebase.

+This repo does not contain Material Nutrition's entire internal/private commit history.
+All code present in this repo has simply been added with limited commits instead of publishing Material Nutrition's entire internal Git history.

 https://material-nutrition.web.app/